jraby/1brc/README.md

 - 11% `ParseFixedPoint16Unsafe`
 - 06% new measurement
 - 03% file read in chunker

 The rest is not shown in profiling, it is spent in `ParallelChunkChannelFixedInt16UnsafeOpenAddr`

 ## refactor
-I thought I was mostly done, so I took a little break here and shuffled to "best" code around a little bit sincee it was starting to be a mess of tests and benchmark.
+I thought I was mostly done, so I took a little break here and shuffled to "best" code around a little bit since it was starting to be a mess of tests and benchmark.

-The fast code is now in `internal/fastbrc` and there's a `cmd/fastbrc` command that calls it.
+The fast code is now in <`internal/fastbrc`> and in `<main.go>`.

 Unfortunately, I wasn't done, I started iterating on a single copy of the code instead of keeping all versions, meaning I can't quickly rerun the benchmarks to see what impact each change had on the runtime.
 So the following data is taken from my notes and comments in the code.
+It is unfortunately not possible to run the program with each changes, only the last version.

 ## Bound checking and unsafe slice access shenanigans